sergey-arkhipov/Classifier/README.md

 ### Methods

-All methods described in pg_ltree
+All methods described in pg_ltree can be use for working with catalog

 - :height,
 - :ancestors,